divyasharmasal/liftedmobile/docs/deployment.md

 For the app, create a CloudFront distribution with the following settings:

-- SSL certificate: create a custom SSL certificate for `app.lifted.sg`
+- SSL certificate: create a custom SSL certificate for `app.lifted.sg` and assign it to the distribution.
 - Price Class: Use Only US, Canada, Europe and Asia
-- Alternate Domain Names (CNAMEs): app.lifted.sg
+- Alternate Domain Names (CNAMEs): `app.lifted.sg`
 - Origin
     - Origin Domain Name: app-prod.lifted.sg
     - Origin Protocol Policy: HTTPS